ankraft/ACME-oneM2M-CSE/docs/Importing.md

 	-	geoCoordinates
 -  **cardinality**: The multiplicity of the attribute.
 This must be one of the following values:
 	- car1: multiplicity of 1
+	- car1L: multiplicity of 1, and this is a list of values.
 	- car01: multiplicity of 0 or 1
 	- car01L: multiplicity of 0 or 1, and this is a list of values
 - **CREATE optionality**: This field specifies whether this attribute must be provided etc during a CREATE request: